 The collection of the museum features artworks, dating from early 20th century to present day, by both Turkish and international artists, including Avni Arbaş, Taner Ceylan, Adnan Çoker, Tony Cragg, Osman Dinç, Olafur Eliasson, Tayfun Erdoğmuş, Mustafa Horasan, Ekrem Yalçındağm, Yoko Ono, Ahmet Oran,William Kentridge, Tomás Saraceno, Gülay Semercioğlu, Fatma Tülin and Bill Viola.
 The museum also has an interesting photography collection.

-At the museum a specialized library, a cinema, a shop and a restaurant with terrace are available to the visitors.
-The Istanbul Modern museum is fully wheelchair-accessible.
+The Museum also includes a specialized library, a cinema, a shop, and a restaurant with a panoramic terrace.
+The Istanbul Modern museum is fully accessible to physically-impaired people.

 How our readers rate this museum (you can vote)

 The pavilion of Turkey at the Venice Architecture Biennale 2014 is deeply linked to the personal experience of its curator, the architect Murat Tabanlıoğlu